lkargi/440_project/README.md

 # OVERVIEW

-Git Repository for 20.440 final project.
-Analysis of cochlear hair cell reprogramming in mice.
+Git Repository for 20.440 final project, Analysis of cochlear hair cell reprogramming in mice.

+One of the major causes of hearing loss is damage to the hair cells in the inner ear.
+These cells cannot regenerate, and therefore any damage is permanent.
+Studying the gene expression cochlear cells reprogrammed into hair cells could reveal potential targets for intervention upon cochlear hair cell damage.

 # DATA
 scRNA seq of ATOH1, GFI1, and POUF4 reprogrammed cochlear hair cells from 3 genetically engineered mouse models (Iyer et al.).
 Mice were bred to create 3 conditional overexpression lines (ATOH1, ATOH1+GFI1, and ATOH1+GFI1+POUF4).
 Tamoxofin was injected at postnatal day 1 or day 8  (P1/P8) to stimulate reprogramming and cochlear cells were purified on P8 or P15 with FACS (1 week after tamoxofin injection).
 These cells were used for scRNA seq.
 Lastly two additional datasets are available: simulatneous scRNA ATAC seq was done on P1 wild type mouse cochlear cells and P8 wild type mouse cochlear cells.